Conducting a property inspection during the tenancy

 If you have a good relationship with the tenant, you may agree for the tenant to do the required work, and for you to return on a specified date to check that the work has been done to your satisfaction.

 If you think the repair or maintenance issue is contentious, or if the tenant is reluctant to do the work, you should follow a more formal process.
-Give the tenant a 14 days’ notice advising them what needs to be fixed.
+Give the tenant 14-day Notice to remedy advising them what needs to be fixed.

-Tip: In your notice, specify the work must be done on or before the end of the 14 days.
+In the Notice to remedy, specify the work must be done on or before the end of the 14 days.
 You should also tell them the date that you will be back to enter the premises and inspect that the work has been done.